beginning of content

 Age

-Some women freeze their eggs when they are younger.
+Some females freeze their eggs when they are younger.
 This can improve their chances of having a baby when they are older.
-You should talk to your doctor if you want to know more about this.
+Speak with your doctor if you want to know more about this.

 Weight

-Your weight will also affect your fertility.
-Being overweight changes your hormones and make it harder for you to be fertile.
+Your weight can also affect your fertility.
+Being overweight or living with obesity changes your hormones.
+This makes it harder for you to be become pregnant.

 You should aim to be at a healthy weight.
-Exercise can also help improve your fertility.
+Being active can also help improve your fertility.

 Alcohol, smoking and recreational drugs

 Quitting smoking can improve your fertility.
 Smokers are more likely to be infertile than non-smokers.
-The negative effects of smoking are generally gone one year after you give up smoking.
+If you quit smoking, the negative effects on fertility are generally gone one year after you stop smoking.

 Alcohol and recreational drugs (like cocaine, heroin, cannabis, and ecstasy) have also been shown to affect fertility.
-They should be avoided if you want the best chance of getting pregnant.
+They should be avoided if you want the best chance of fertility.

 Supplements

-For women, taking folate supplements can also help improve the chances of getting pregnant.
+For females, taking folate supplements can improve your chance of getting pregnant.

 You can treat any underlying causes like endometriosis or sexually transmitted infections.